9 Steps to create your DJ mix

 DJ.Studio offers a couple of export destinations, all of which can be accessed by clicking the ‘Export’ button in the top-right corner.

-Backup - Create a .DJS file, which can be stored on your hard drive, or sent online.
+• Backup - Create a .DJS file, which can be stored on your hard drive, or shared with our supportdesk.
 A .DJS file can be imported back into DJ.Studio to restore your projects.

 Congratulations!
 You just completed your first DJ.Studio mix project from start to finish!